Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 [Devenv](https://devenv.sh/) is a development environment based on the package manager and programming language [Nix](https://nix.dev/manual/nix/2.18/language/index.html).

-What was the use case for Devenv?
+What was the use case for the usage of Devenv?

-During PHP development in a Docker environment, the execution time on a MacBook was very long, several seconds.
+During PHP development in a Docker environment, the execution time on a MacBook was very long with several seconds.
-The main reason was the virtualization overhead of Docker on the MAC.
+The main reason for the increase was the virtualization overhead of Docker on the MAC.

 What was the solution to the problem?